 - Weakly dominated strategy: A strategy that delivers an equal or worse outcome than an alternative strategy.

-A strictly dominant strategy will then always deliver a better outcome than any other strategy, no matter what a player’s opponent does.
-But a weakly dominant strategy doesn’t always deliver a better outcome, producing an equal outcome against certain strategies.
+- A strictly dominant strategy will always deliver a better outcome than any other strategy, no matter what a player’s opponent does.

-The iterated deletion of dominated strategies is one common, but tedious, technique for solving games that do not have a strictly dominant strategy.
-In the first step of this process, at most one dominated strategy is removed from the strategy space of each of the players, since no rational player would ever play these strategies.
+In the first step of this process, at most one dominated strategy is removed from the strategy space of each player, since no rational player would ever play it.
 This results in a new, smaller game.
+Some strategies that weren’t dominated before may become dominated in the reduced game.

-Now, let’s return to the process of iteratively deleting dominated strategies discussed above.
-There are two versions of this process.
 The first (and preferred) version involves only eliminating strictly dominated strategies.
 If there is only one strategy for each player remaining after completing this process, that strategy set is the unique Nash equilibrium.

 The second version involves eliminating both strictly and weakly dominated strategies.
 If there is a single strategy for each player at the end of the process, this strategy set is also a Nash equilibrium.
 Unlike the first process, eliminating weakly dominated strategies may eliminate some Nash equilibria.
-As a result, the Nash equilibrium found by eliminating weakly dominated strategies may not be the only Nash equilibrium.
-In some games, if we remove weakly dominated strategies in a different order, we may end up with a different Nash equilibrium.

-Dominated Strategies Example
+Dominated Strategy Example

 Consider the following strategic situation, which we want to represent as a game.